ckeditor/ckeditor5/docs/builds/guides/migration/migration-to-33.md

 } );
 ```

-The new syntax of the `model` property is available in {@link module:engine/conversion/downcasthelpers~DowncastHelpers#elementToElement} and {@link module:engine/conversion/downcasthelpers~DowncastHelpers#elementToStructure} helpers.
-Please refer to respective API documentation for more details.
+The new syntax of the `model` property is available in the {@link module:engine/conversion/downcasthelpers~DowncastHelpers#elementToElement} and {@link module:engine/conversion/downcasthelpers~DowncastHelpers#elementToStructure} helpers.
+Please refer to the respective API documentation for more details.

 ### Improved API of `DowncastWriter#createContainerElement()`

-Starting from this version, you can specify children of a container element directly in the {@link module:engine/view/downcastwriter~DowncastWriter#createContainerElement} method:
+Starting from v33.0.0, you can specify the children of a container element directly in the {@link module:engine/view/downcastwriter~DowncastWriter#createContainerElement} method:

 ```js
 // ❌ Old API: